WebCrazy003/react-datetime-picker/README.md

-# React Nepali Datetime Picker
+# React Datetime Picker

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 This component library is built with React and TailwindCSS, and it is highly customizable to meet the needs of any user.
-And it aims to provide a comprehensive solution for integrating Nepali calendar functionality into your React applications.
+And it aims to provide a comprehensive solution for integrating calendar functionality into your React applications.
 It offers a collection of reusable components that will enable seamless date picking, time picking, and datetime picking capabilities.
+Multi-language support is in progress! 🚧

 ## Components

-* **Date Picker**: Let's user select nepali calendar date. ✅
+* **Date Picker**: Let's user select calendar date. ✅
-* **Time Picker**: Let's user select nepali time. ✅
+* **Time Picker**: Let's user select time. ✅
-* **DateTime Picker**: Let's user select nepali date and time. ✅
+* **DateTime Picker**: Let's user select date and time. ✅
-* **Static Calendar**: Let's user select nepali calendar date without popupover/modal. ✅
+* **Static Calendar**: Let's user select calendar date without popupover/modal. ✅
-* **Static Desktop Time**: Let's user select nepali time without popupover/modal. ✅
+* **Static Desktop Time**: Let's user select time without popupover/modal. ✅
-* **Static Mobile Time**: Let's user select nepali time with clock layout and no popupover/modal. 🚧
+* **Static Mobile Time**: Let's user select time with clock layout and no popupover/modal. 🚧

 ## Before installation